halyph/mind-flow/docs/blog/2025/2025-08-23-premailer.md

 ## Summary

 - Gmail strips most modern CSS - so inline styles are the only reliable way.
-- Manually embedding styles is painful and error-prone
+- Manually inlined styles are painful and error-prone
 - Using a library like[`go-premailer`](https://github.com/vanng822/go-premailer) or an external tool makes emails maintainable.
 - Expect trade-offs: some layouts (e.g., flexbox, grid) still won’t render properly, so keep your HTML email design simple.